 Marketing on Facebook

-Even with the rise of newer platforms like TikTok, Facebook is still the most popular social media platform in the world.
-On Facebook, you can share frequent updates with your customers, promote your products, create on-platform events thanks to a built-in event function and use features like live broadcasting to make meaningful connections.
+Even with the rise of newer platforms like TikTok, Facebook is still the most popular social media platform in the world, with more than three billion monthly active users.

 You can also provide direct links to your website in your posts, or connect your Facebook page to a shoppable catalog.
-Keep in mind that you’ll need to create a Facebook account in order to manage ads on Instagram, because the ad software is shared between platforms.

 Start a Facebook Group

-Facebook lets you create Groups for your business or brand.
 Think of Facebook Groups as clubs or communities where your most engaged customers and fans can congregate.

 One example of a company that’s leveraging Facebook Groups is Peloton, an indoor cycling brand.
 The company established the Official Peloton Rider Page, which is “intended to be a community board for Peloton members to share their experiences on the Peloton bike and iOS app.”

-The Group is very active, and people use it to share their workouts, ask questions, dish out tips, and more.
+The group is very active, and people use it to share their workouts, ask questions, dish out tips and more.

 See if you can do something similar for your Facebook presence.
-If you sell something that’s centered around a particular lifestyle or interests (e.g. fitness, food, crafts), then consider creating a Facebook Group for your patrons and potential customers.
+If you sell something that’s centered around a particular lifestyle or interests (e.g. fitness, food, crafts), then consider creating a Facebook Group for your customers and potential customers.

 Run Facebook ads